Primary Care Family Nurse Practitioner Program

 Innovative, Groundbreaking Research Specific to Health Promotion and Risk Reduction

 The University of Michigan School of Nursing is widely known for its excellence in Health Promotion and Risk Reduction research.
 While much of this comes from professional research faculty, we privilege our students' unique perspectives and so provide ample opportunity for their collaboration on research initiatives that draw on their particular interests.
-For example, FNP students have collaborated with Dr. Villarruel on her work with HIV prevention among high risk Mexican youth; with Dr. Darling-Fisher to develop interventions that address high risk sexual behaviors in adolescents; with Dr. Brush on measures to promote physical and psychosocial well-being in homeless women and children; with Dr. Duffy on strategies to facilitate smoking cessation in veterans and blue-collar workers; and with many others to produce quality research and conclusions that contribute meaningful to existing scholarship in the field.
+For example, FNP students have collaborated with Dr. Villarruel on her work with HIV prevention among high risk Mexican youth; with Dr. Darling-Fisher to develop interventions that address high risk sexual behaviors in adolescents; with Dr. Brush on measures to promote physical and psychosocial well-being in homeless women and children; and with many others to produce quality research and conclusions that contribute meaningful to existing scholarship in the field.

 The University of Michigan School of Nursing Family Nurse Practitioner Program meets and exceeds the Core Competencies for Primary Care Family Nurse Practitioners outlined by the National Organization for Nurse Practitioner Faculties.
 Upon graduation and entry into practice, family nurse practitioners are proficient in the following areas: